matushorvath/shadow-kvm/Notes.md

 =============

 - command line params to specify data directory
-- generate config file if it does not exist
 - use YamlDotNet naming conventions when reading/writing enums
-   - also ConfigGenerator should use enums in the output when possible
+- ConfigGenerator should use enums in the output when possible

 Release Automation
 ==================